Click to Hide Notification

 Indigo Blue Synthetic Pigment (VB1).
 Organic pigment.
 Transparent.
 Good tinting strength.
 Moderate Lightfastness, slower fading rate than Genuine Indigo.
 Requires wetting agent.
 Suitable for oil and water-based media.
 Developed in late 19th Century.
 Toxicity A/B Learn More

-18. Yellow Ochre Pigment
+18. Azure Blue Pigment

 Starting at: £4.00